-That’s why it’s important to introduce additional measurement tools that reduce bias.
+According to a Bain and Company study, even though 80% of companies say they provide great experiences only about 8% of customers agree.
 By measuring reliably, companies get an honest look at the factors driving and killing brand loyalty.

 Monitoring brand perception

-If you really want to know what people think of you, start by listening up.
+If you really want to know what people think of you, start by listening.
 Online communities are ever-expanding and the web is dense, but there are several tactics you can use to measure brand perception efficiently.